From the BEDTIME STORIES FOR ADULTS series

 “I have no mate, no partner–I’m alone and vulnerable,” she’d pleaded.
 “I will be your mate, your partner–I will always be your friend,” he’d reassured her, “I have other promises to keep and commitments, to be sure, but my heart is big enough to include you, if only you can accept all involved as equals–family.”
 But it wasn’t to be.
 Women were quick to recognize this beautiful, but slippery scaly creature.
 Divas don’t mix.
 When this carnivorous wasp showed up to rob the honey and make off with the grub, the hive invariably set upon her and drove her off.
 It was always the same, the females, the workers did the heavy lifting of excluding her, never the drones–they were besotted with her charm, her beautiful body, her sultry voice and inviting overtures…at least until the dye was cast.

 “Can I pee on you?” she demurely asked one night, “It would be a big turn-on for me.”
 Not being wise to the mating protocols of fish, he responded obligingly, “I guess so–I mean I don’t think it would hurt me, and if it makes you happy…” The available bedding wouldn’t allow for this kind of adventure, but the thought gave rise to other pillow talk.
 “What’s it like to sleep with fish?” he asked.
 “Why do you ask?” she snipped.
 “I was just curious,” he parried.
 “Well, I read that pillow talk is just another way for men to oppress fish and control them.”
 Amicus pondered this weighty conjecture.
 He recalled again how he’d been warned about sleeping with mermaids.
 He also recalled other folk wisdom about fish and visitors beginning to stink after 3 days.
 How many mariners had ignored such sage advice when confronted with a pretty face and a slippery personality?
 His fate was sealed.
-Though he thought to preserve his catch in the cold box, the house began to reek, then the neighborhood, then his resolve and the tone of their affair.
+Though he thought to preserve his catch in the cold box of wisdom, the house began to reek, then the neighborhood, then his resolve and the tone of their affair.

 It would have been difficult if there’d been only himself in such a tempestuous arrangement, but there were others–more than 3 not counting himself.
 Sometimes they were all together under one roof with her and barely enough space to sleep without disturbing one another, an ex-husband older than her father set on ‘reconsumating’ the marriage who she’d secretly married as a teen to avoid the disapproval of her parents, an artist who’d become homeless after offering to paint her in the nude, and a bicycle mechanic now once again homeless after she’d entered his inner circle.
 She was the ultimate femme fatale.
 Perfidia was also a creature of large appetites and little to no conscience.
 A steady diet of fish had allowed her to grow strong and ravenous.
 Eventually, after too much impertinence to bear for unrequited love or even unrequited friendship, he broke.
 “I don’t get metaphor,” she’d complained, “Be more explicit and tell me what you mean, although do remember I read somewhere there’s no such thing as constructive criticism!”
 He was certain she didn’t see this observation as anything to do with her own tongue.